parallel-protocol/parallel-parallelizer/README.md

 - download the [repo](https://github.com/zdenham/diamond-etherscan/blob/main/README.md) and follow the instructions
 - upload the dummy implementation [here](./scripts/generated/DummyDiamondImplementation.sol)
-- if the address used has ownership on the Transmuter contracts, run [this script](./scripts/gnosis/VerifyProxyEtherscan.s.sol) to deploy the new dummy facet and add it to the whole Transmuter system
+- if the address used has ownership on the Parallelizer contracts, run [this script](./scripts/gnosis/VerifyProxyEtherscan.s.sol) to deploy the new dummy facet and add it to the whole Parallelizer system
 - go to Etherscan and point the `DiamondProxy` to the `DiamondEtherscanFacet` contract

 Every time a facet is updated with a new function or a change in interface, a new dummy implementation should be